slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"If you are afraid of loneliness, don’t marry."
 -- Anton Chekhov [1860]*

+> *"Solitude is for me a fount of healing which makes my life worth living.
+Talking is often a torment for me, and I need many days of silence to recover from the futility of words."
+-- Carl Jung [1875]*

 > *It is astonishing what foolish things one can temporarily believe if one thinks too long alone."
 -- John Maynard Keynes [1883]*